Brain-Modulation-Lab/code_SPC_ECoG_STN_Speech/README.md

   - `Figure_05.m`: This figure illustrates the error analysis contained in the manuscript.
 To reduce computational effort, please make sure that the folder permutation_avgmaps is in your data folder. (~10 min)

 If you encounter any problems, please report them as issues in the repository or send an [email](mailto:mvissani@mgh.harvard.edu).
-This repository has been tested successfully in MATLAB versions 2022a and 2023a.
+This repository has been tested successfully in MATLAB versions 2022a and 2023a on MacOS.

 ## Contributors
 * [Matteo Vissani](mailto:mvissani@mgh.harvard.edu)